Davide Di Molfetta: Early career

 Di Molfetta was born in Sesto San Giovanni, a suburb of Milan.
 He first started playing football as a child, joining local amateur club Rondinella.
-At the age of 6 he was recruited by A.C.
-Milan, where he went on to spend 13 years in their youth system.
+At the age of 6 he was recruited by AC Milan, where he went on to spend 13 years in their youth system.
 Di Molfetta also made his professional debut with the club, coming on for Giacomo Bonaventura in the late stages of a 3–1 away win against Atalanta on 30 May 2015, aged 18.

 Benevento and Rimini (2015–2016)

 For the 2015–16 season, Di Molfetta was sent out on loan to Lega Pro club Benevento.
 However, the deal was cut short during the January transfer window and he was loaned out to Rimini, another Lega Pro club, for the remainder of the season.

 Prato (2016–2017)

 At the beginning of the 2016–17 season, Di Molfetta was once again loaned out to a Lega Pro club, this time to Prato.